A thrill and a delight to have you with us, Rush Limboy at the EIB Network.

 Hello.

-There's a lot of Hispanics, a lot of them that are against amnesty.
+There's a lot of Hispanics, a lot of them, that are against amnesty.

-I've myself have lost three jobs due to the fact they rather have two illegals instead of me, which I am an American citizen.
+They'd rather have two illegals instead of me, which I am an American citizen.

-Nelly, hang on, I need to catch up.
+I need to catch up.

 What did I say last week that you're agreeing with me about?

-Because it's gonna bring so many people we cannot find jobs right now.
+We cannot find jobs right now.

 Well, that's one of the purposes.